cablelabs/micronets-manager/README.md

     npm run build --report
     ```
   To install web-client please follow the README in https://github.com/cablelabs/micronets-manager/tree/micronets-manager-integration/app.git

+Note : Make sure your connected to the respective Micronets websocket proxy before booting Micronets Manager up.
+Detailed instructions to start the the Micronets websocket proxy can be found [here](https://github.com/cablelabs/micronets-ws-proxy#1-quick-start)

 #### 1.2 Running the Micronets Manager using Docker